ayunav/HeadsUp-Game-App/README.md

 # Heads Up game iOS app
-Simple iOS app implementation of the Heads Up game.

-If you're unfamiliar with the game, please refer to the following video: https://youtu.be/PO_ezpX7DwY The game was first presented in the Ellen Degeneres show who launched the original Heads Up game app.
+This is a simple iOS app implementation of the Ellen Degeneres classic, Heads Up!
+If you're unfamiliar with the game, please refer to the following video: https://youtu.be/PO_ezpX7DwY

 **How It Works**